dotnet/csharplang/proposals/interceptors-issues-2024-01.md

 ### Intercepting constructors and other member kinds

 For all the member kinds we want to support, we will need to decide how usages of each member kind are denoted syntactically.
-Where possible, we should try to be consistent with [UnsafeAccessorAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.unsafeaccessorattribute?view=net-8.0), which also works by referencing members in attribute arguments.
+In terms of signature matching requirements, we should try to be consistent with [UnsafeAccessorAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.unsafeaccessorattribute?view=net-8.0), which also works by referencing members in attribute arguments.

 For method invocations like `receiver.M(args)`, we use the location of the `M` token to intercept the call.
 Perhaps for property accesses like `receiver.P` we can use location of the `P` token.
 For constructors should use the location of the `new` token.